 The Bottom Line

 I hope I’ve helped to settle the Nozomi vs Hikari vs Kodama debate for you.
 Basically, the super-fast Nozomi stops only at major stations, while the Hikari calls at a few intermediate stops (and thus, runs a bit slower); Kodama stops at all stations, and is therefore not ideal for long journeys.
 If you’re paying cash, you can avail any of these services, as well as the corresponding Mizuho, Sakura and Tsubame trains that run to Kagoshima-Chuo on Kyushu island.
-However, Japan Rail Pass holders are not able to ride the Nozomi or Mizuho trains, at least not as of late 2021.
+However, Japan Rail Pass holders are not able to ride the Nozomi or Mizuho trains, although they will be able to do so from October 2023.